MultiSafepay/docs/content/developer/rounding-rule.md

 > 27.5229357798 + 33.0578512396 + 4.5412844037 = **65.1220714231**
 > 65.1220714231 = **65.12**

 2. Calculate the total VAT for all items in the cart (if applicable).
 Multiply the total cost of each item by the VAT rate.
-Add the results together, and round to **2 decimal places**: VAT total.
+Add the results together, and round to 2 decimal places: VAT total.
 > 13.7614678899 \* 2 \* 0.09 = 2.4770642202
 > 8.2644628099 \* 2 \* 0.21  = 6.9421487604
 > 4.5412844037 \* 0.09 = 0.4087155963